FutureNow – Creative and Leisure Industries Training Council Inc

 Respect

 We understand and value the position of our stakeholders and the commitment they make to supporting our work.
-We are mutually respectful and supportive within our workplace.
+We are mutually respectful and supportive within our workplace and act with respect and integrity in all we do.

 Board of Directors